codehedgehog/Spoon-Knife/Branching_Merging.md

 Merge the work you've done in your own branch with an existing branch: `$ git merge --no-ff myfeature`

-Delete a branch with this command: `git branch -d myfeature`
+Delete a branch with this command
+`git branch -d myfeature`

+Delete a branch on the remote("server")
+`git push origin :new_feature_name`